DETAILED ACTION

 determining an environmental impact associated with each of a number of items of goods for a corresponding transport of said item of goods, wherein each environmental impact is based on a part of a total energy consumption of a vehicle for the corresponding transport that has been assigned to said item of goods, and wherein the total energy consumption for each of the corresponding transports are measured by the vehicle whilst carrying out the corresponding transports,

-obtaining a first set of variable environmental transport factors which impacted the total energy consumption by the vehicle whilst carrying out each of the corresponding transports; and
+obtaining a first set of variable environmental circumstances associated with each of the corresponding transports which impacted the total energy consumption by the vehicle whilst carrying out each of the corresponding transports; and

-estimating an environmental impact associated with a subsequent item of goods for an upcoming transport of said subsequent item of goods based on the determined environmental impacts and the obtained first set of variable environmental transport factors.
+estimating an environmental impact associated with the subsequent item of goods for the upcoming transport of said subsequent item of goods based on the determined environmental impacts, the obtained first set of variable environmental circumstances associated with each of the corresponding transports, and the obtained second set of variable environmental circumstances associated with the upcoming transport of said subsequent item of goods; and

 Alternatively, the following underlined limitations identify the abstract limitations which are considered certain methods of organizing human activity